NUS Medicine Launches World’s First Graduate Programmes in Sustainable Healthcare

 Students will learn from world-renowned faculty at CoSM and collaborate with experts from the World Health Organization, Médecins Sans Frontières, and The Lancet.
 The programmes also features a first-of-its-kind knowledge exchange programme, where students will connect with a network of clinical fellows from Singapore, the UK, and the US, learning best practices and receiving mentorship on how to decarbonise the healthcare industry.

 Why this now?
-The healthcare sector is responsible for over 10% of the global economy and generating significant greenhouse gas emissions.
+The healthcare sector is responsible for over 10% of the global economy and represents 5% of global greenhouse gases — more than shipping and aviation combined.
 Our hospitals and clinics need skilled professionals to drive the transformation to sustainable healthcare practices.

 In fact, CoSM’s recent study found that 82% of clinicians in Singapore support actions to address climate change in healthcare, and 90% want Singapore to lead net-zero healthcare initiatives.